-Also, the Supplemental register cannot be used to just hold a mark for 5 years, there actually needs to be sales and marketing.
+Also, the Supplemental register cannot be used to just hold a mark for five years; there needs to be sales and marketing.
 To date, I have yet to see any sales of the Tempus Fugit Abbott’s Bitters.

 Tempus Fugit Abbott’s Trademarks

 Is it reasonable that one company should be able to single-handedly control the history of a once revered product because they filed a couple of weak trademark applications based on the work and effort of the cocktail community?

 Since I started writing Art of Drink in 2005 I haven’t asked for much, if anything, from the cocktail community.
 In this case, I think we need to do something.
 The easiest thing to do is share this post on Facebook or Twitter.
 The best thing to do is send an email to John Troia at Tempus Fugit (email@example.com) detailing your concerns about the trademark.
 Please feel free to cc me at firstname.lastname@example.org.

 When I was deciding on the price to charge for my Abbott’s Bitters I factored in the potential for legal difficulties from Tempus Fugit, so if you want to show your support you can pre-order/purchase a bottle of Abbott’s Bitters or the Abbott’s Kit (Abbott’s plus a bottle of Acid Phosphate and Lactart and a PDF copy of Fix the Pumps).
 The bitters will ship in June.